sahandghavidel/sahandghavidel/README.md

 - 👋 Hi, I’m @sahandghavidel
 - 👀 I’m interested in JavaScript, React.js, and Next.js
-- 🌱 I’m currently teaching JavaScript, React.js and Next.js on Udemy and SkillShare
+- 🌱 I’m currently teaching JavaScript, React.js, Next.js and Tailwind CSS on Udemy
 - 📫 You can reach me by twitter @codewithsahand
+- 📫 check my website for udemy coupons sahandghavidel.com

 <!---
 sahandghavidel/sahandghavidel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.